-Redundancy of Information Processing Facilities.
+Redundancy of information processing facilities.
 A detailed overview of what ISO/IEC 27001:2022 requires

 In the world of information security, system availability is crucial for ensuring that business operations can continue seamlessly, even in the face of unexpected failures.
-ISO/IEC 27001 the standard which defines the requirements for an information security management (ISMS), addresses the subject through a control titled Redundancy of Information Processing Facilities.
+ISO/IEC 27001 the standard which defines the requirements for an information security management (ISMS), addresses the subject through a control titled Redundancy of information processing facilities.
 In this blog post, we will explore what this control requires, its purpose, the challenges organizations may face in its implementation and key aspects to consider when implementing it.

-What the Control States
+What the control states

 The control on redundancy in ISO/IEC 27001 requires that information processing facilities be implemented with sufficient redundancy to meet availability requirements.
 This means that organizations must design and implement systems that are resilient, ensuring that critical business operations can continue even if one or more components fail.